 Are You in the Right Place?

-If you’re a dentist, a lawyer, or you own a coffee shop, clothing boutique, or any other business that is trying to attract new customers, clients, or patients from a specific geographic area (a city like Seattle, for example), then this step-by-step guide was created with you in mind.
+Are you a dentist, a lawyer, or you own a coffee shop, clothing boutique, or any other business that is trying to attract new customers, clients, or patients from a specific geographic area (a city like Seattle, for example)?
+This step-by-step guide was created with you in mind!

 This guide is intended to be a practical how-to best practices guide for businesses, not a textbook on Google Maps.
 It’s a playbook with steps that you can follow to get your business listed and ranked on Google Maps.